ryancara/Spektrafilm-LUT-Generator/README.md

 python spektrafilm_state_to_lut_gui.py
 ```

-Apple’s system Python/Tk may open a blank GUI window on some macOS systems.
+Apple’s system Python/Tk may open a blank GUI window.
 Running the GUI from the Spektrafilm conda environment is recommended.

 In the GUI: